Published: March 22, 2022

 There are three clear types of attack that SMEs must be mindful of.
 Firstly, phishing emails, which appear to be sent internally or from a known contact, will ask you to follow a link that ends up taking you onto a site where your data could be harvested.
 In the worst-case scenario, a malicious software code will be embedded in the link that can infiltrate the company framework, leading to a significant knock-on effect and loss of data across the business.
 Read more about phishing here.

 Remote working has meant that, overnight, IT departments have gone from overseeing a single office to managing numerous private networks.
-Shared printers, laptops and ‘shoulder surfing’ have created an additional mobile threat, while staff using personal devices for company purposes like emails, means that sensitive data could be at risk.
+Shared printers, laptops and ‘shoulder surfing’ have created an additional mobile threat.
+Additionally, staff using personal devices for company purposes like emails, means that sensitive data could be at risk.
 This demonstrates just how important it is for workforces to understand not just how to protect themselves, but also their responsibility to protect company and customer data.

 It often takes experience to know when an attack is taking place.
 One of the most obvious signs of cyber security breaches is any out-of-the-ordinary activity.
 For example, if your website is suddenly experiencing an exceptionally high level of traffic, or you receive an influx of emails during a typically quiet period, something may not be quite right.